 Well struck with vivid champagne-white luster and a touch of mainly peripheral toning.

 Very well struck, particularly for a Type-2.
 The surfaces show die clashing but are free of any significant marks.
 They have rich antique-white luster with a lavender hue.

-Deeply mirrored fields are protected by a thin veil of champagne.
+Deeply mirrored fields are mostly white with a thin veil of champagne.
 While the coin is not a full cameo, the star displays pleasant frost.
 Popular Civil-War date.